Box 8482, Pelham NY 10803

 1992: Originated the Philadelphia International held right before the World Open, which joined that event as an open Swiss offering international title norms.
 The tournament was repeated in 1993 and 1994 and then after a long break, restarted in 2008.

 1995: Initiated the practice of inserting time delay clocks in response to many "no losing chances" sudden death claims, allowing these claims to be resolved objectively without requiring director judgment.
-This method was added to the USCF rules later that year.
+This method was added to the USCF rules later that year but is now rarely used because most games use digital clocks.

 1999: With the sponsorship of ChessWise University, initiated the CCA-ChessWise International, an open Swiss International with GM and IM norms available, in Stratton Mountain, Vermont.
 17 Grandmasters competed in the inaugural event.
 The tournament was held again in 2000, was cancelled for several years due to lack of a sponsor, and was held in 2004 in Vermont and 2005 in Lake George, NY as the CCA-ICC International with sponsorship from the Internet Chess Club.